GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   Functions declared `static` in a header are ***discouraged*** unless there is a specific, documented technical reason.
 To avoid multiple symbol defininition errors prefer the `inline` specifier.

+### Lambdas

+-   Anonymous functions (lambdas) may be used in places where a freestanding function would be overly verbose or a poor fit.
+When possible, non-capturing lambdas should be preferred.
+Lambdas larger than a few lines are prohibited.

+-   Capturing lambdas are permitted, but they **must** not be stored away, returned, or otherwise permitted to outlast the function that defined them.

+-   `std::function` **must not** be used.

+    > `std::function` may allocate for large lambdas, and allocation
+    > failure there may throw an exception.
+Its motivating use case
+    > is also storing capturing lambdas, which is prohibited above.

 ### Formatting and Commenting